3D scanning: Quality assurance and industrial metrology

-Circumvention of shipping costs and international import/export tariffs

-3D scanning can be used in conjunction with 3D printing technology to virtually teleport certain object across distances without the need of shipping them and in some cases incurring import/export tariffs.
-For example, a plastic object can be 3D-scanned in the United States, the files can be sent off to a 3D-printing facility over in Germany where the object is replicated, effectively teleporting the object across the globe.
-In the future, as 3D scanning and 3D printing technologies become more and more prevalent, governments around the world will need to reconsider and rewrite trade agreements and international laws.

 Object reconstruction

 After the data has been collected, the acquired (and sometimes already processed) data from images or sensors needs to be reconstructed.
 This may be done in the same program or in some cases, the 3D data needs to be exported and imported into another program for further refining, and/or to add additional data.
-Such additional data could be gps-location data, ...
-Also, after the reconstruction, the data might be directly implemented into a local (GIS) map or a worldwide map such as Google Earth.
+Such additional data could be GPS-location data.
+After the reconstruction, the data might be directly implemented into a local (GIS) map or a worldwide map such as Google Earth or Apple Maps.

 Software

 Several software packages are used in which the acquired (and sometimes already processed) data from images or sensors is imported.
 Notable software packages include: